-3 horror stories based on the writings of Nathaniel Hawthorne.
-In the 1st story titled "Dr. Heidegger's Experiment", Heidegger attempts to restore the youth of himself, his fiancee ...
+Three horror stories based on the writings of Nathaniel Hawthorne.
+In the first story titled "Dr. Heidegger's Experiment", Heidegger attempts to restore the youth of himself, his fiancee ...
 See full summary »

 In 1828, the bankrupt Pyncheon family fight over Seven Gables, the ancestral mansion.
 To obtain the house, Jaffrey Pyncheon obtains his brother Clifford's false conviction for murder.
 Hepzibah, Clifford's sweet fiancée, patiently waits twenty years for his release, whereupon Clifford and his former cellmate, abolitionist Matthew, have a certain scheme in mind.Written by

 Rod Crawford <firstname.lastname@example.org>

 5 of 10 people found this review helpful.

 Was this review helpful to you?